mzen17/Superblob/README.md

 - A | CLIP is a generalized framework to contrast images.

 ## Notes
 imagedata is the original high resolution images.
-Please contact me at mzeng5[at]uiowa[dot]edu if you need them.
+To get workdata, please run fix.sh to move the workdata from surveyapp/src/lib to the root.
+Please contact me at mzeng5[at]uiowa[dot]edu if you need the high resolution images.